MiahDrao97/iter_z/README.md

 }
 ```

-Get your hash from the following:
+Get your hash from the following (or whichever release, not necessarily main branch):
 ```
 zig fetch https://github.com/MiahDrao97/iter_z/archive/main.tar.gz
 ```